pandawarlord/cse110-sp23-group4/specs/fortune-telling-docs/jsdocs-style-guide.md

 }
 ```

-Details for other situations can be found [here](https://google.github.io/styleguide/jsguide.html#jsdoc-general-form) or with this [video](https://www.youtube.com/watch?v=YK-GurROGIg&t=1190s).
-Or reach out to the current documentation lead.
+Details and examples for specific cases can be found [here](https://google.github.io/styleguide/jsguide.html#jsdoc-general-form) or with this [video](https://www.youtube.com/watch?v=YK-GurROGIg&t=1190s).
+Alternatively, reach out to the current documentation lead.
+Please keep styling consistent with all other code.